 • Lesson: Divorce decrees don’t remove names from mortgage obligations.
 Selling the home early can prevent long-term financial damage.

-Section 3: The Bankruptcy Trap
+The Bankruptcy Trap

 • The Story: A husband took on all the marital debt in exchange for letting his wife keep the house.
 Months later, he filed for bankruptcy.